-Spatfall was widely but unevenly distributed among the Key Bars in 2015.
-Spat were observed on 40 of the 53 Key Bars vs. 33 bars in 2013 (Table 2).
-However, only three bars accounted for 53% of the index, with mediocre counts on the remaining bars having spat.
-Nine bars contributed 75% of the spat index, while 23 sites were needed to reach 95% of the spat index.
-Two of the topfive Key Bars for spat counts in 2015 were in the Lower Potomac region, including Cornfield Harbor in the mouth of the Potomac, and Chicken Cock in the St. Marys River, which with 712 spat/bu. had the highest Key Bar spat count (Table 2).
-Two of the other top-five Key Bars were in Pocomoke Sound (Marumsco, Gunby), while the fifth was Deep Neck in Broad Creek.
+Spatfall intensity was more evenly distributed among the Key Bars in 2016, in contrast to the previous year.
+Spat were observed on 40 of the 53 Key Bars, the same as in 2015 (Table 2).
+However, nine bars accounted for 53% of the index, compared with only three bars in 2015.
+In 2016, 15 bars contributed 75% of the spat index (nine bars in 2015), while 26 sites were needed to reach 95% of the spat index; the remaining 27 bars made up only 5% of the 2016 index.
+In other words, over half of the Index bars were unproductive.
+The highest Key Index spat count was 172 spat/bu on Drum Point in the Manokin River followed by Ragged Point in the Little Choptank River second (125 spat/bu) (Table 2).
+Two of the other top-six Key Bars for spat counts in 2016 were in the Lower Potomac region -Cornfield Harbor in the mouth of the Potomac and Pagan in the St. Marys River.
+Deep Neck in Broad Creek was tied with Pagan, followed closely by Butler along the St. Marys shore of the Bay.